Medevac jet with 6 people on board crashes in northeast Philadelphia neighborhood

 The plane reached 1,650 feet shortly after takeoff before plunging, according to data from ADS-B Exchange.
 The data shows the final speed of descent was 11,000 feet per minute.

-As the controller tries to contact the plane, there’s a callout, heard on LiveATC.net, “Medevac med service, northeast tower.
+As an air traffic controller tries to contact the plane, there’s a callout, heard on LiveATC.net, “Medevac med service, northeast tower.
 Medevac med service, northeast tower.
 Are you on frequency?”

-A little over a minute later, the controller is heard saying: “We have a lost aircraft.
-We are not exactly sure what happened, so we are trying to figure it out for now.
-So, for now the field is going to be closed.
-So, no inbounds or out bounds.”
+A little over a minute later, the controller is heard saying: “We have a lost aircraft.”

+A pediatric patient, their escort and four crew members were aboard the flight, said Jet Rescue, the air ambulance company operating the flight.

-Several houses and vehicles “were impacted,” Philadelphia Mayor Cherelle Parker said at a news conference Friday evening.
+Several houses and vehicles “were impacted,” Philadelphia Mayor Cherelle Parker said at a news conference Friday evening, but added that “we have no reports on the number of fatalities.”

 A photo of the twin-engine jet, which has a tail number that indicates it is registered in Mexico, shows it has “Jet Rescue” painted on it.
 It also has medical logos on its tail and wingtip.